Transfermium Wars: Resolution (IUPAC 97)

 In 1996, IUPAC held another meeting, reconsidered all names in hand, and accepted another set of recommendations; finally, it was approved and published in 1997 on the 39th IUPAC General Assembly in Geneva, Switzerland.
 Element 105 was named dubnium (Db), after Dubna in Russia, the location of the JINR; the American suggestions were used for elements 102, 103, 104, and 106.
 The name dubnium had been used for element 104 in the previous IUPAC recommendation.
 The American scientists "reluctantly" approved this decision.
 IUPAC pointed out that the Berkeley laboratory had already been recognized several times, in the naming of berkelium, californium, and americium, and that the acceptance of the names rutherfordium and seaborgium for elements 104 and 106 should be offset by recognizing JINR's contributions to the discovery of elements 104, 105, and 106.

 The following names were agreed in 1997 on the 39th IUPAC General Assembly in Geneva, Switzerland:

 Thus, the convention of the discoverer's right to name their elements was respected for elements 106 to 109, and the two disputed claims were "shared" between the two opponents.

 Summary

-The name flerovium, which appears in the 1995 IUPAC set for element 102, was eventually used (uncontroversially) for element 114 (eka-lead).
+In some countries uninvolved in the dispute, such as Poland, Denmark, India, and Indonesia, both kurchatovium for element 104 and hahnium for element 105 were used until 1997.